Abir-0007/questdb.io/.github/ISSUE_TEMPLATE/submit-a-tutorial.md

 ## My tutorial idea

-Use this section to give a description of what your tutorial is about.
+Description of the tutorial....

 - Title:
-- Who is this tutorial for:
+- for whom is this tutorial..

 Please select or describe the audience your proposal targets in terms of readers' familiarity with QuestDB: